FahimFBA/postgreSQL-v2-bills-maxint-app/docs/implementation_details.md

 ### 3. Process Flow
 1. Load and preprocess the transaction data
 2. Group transactions by description
-3. Calculate scores for each group
+3. Calculate scores for each group, including detailed debugging information
-4. Filter recurring transactions based on score and frequency
+4. Filter recurring transactions based on score (> 0.4) and frequency (>= 2 occurrences)
 5. Predict the next occurrence date for each recurring transaction
+6. Apply a maximum future date limit (10 years from current date) for predicted next dates
+7. Sort the recurring transactions by next predicted date
-6. Generate a new CSV with identified recurring transactions
+8. Generate a new CSV with identified recurring transactions

 ## Challenges Addressed